 What is Terpinolene Terpene?
-Benefits, Effects, Cannabis Strains
+Aroma, Effects, and Cannabis Strains

 Terpinolene terpene molecular structure diagram on green background

 Welcome to the sixth article of our cannabis terpenes series.
-In today’s post, I am going to introduce you to terpinolene terpene and break down what it is, its scent and flavor, its therapeutic benefits along the cannabis strains with high terpinolene.
+In today’s post, I am going to introduce you to terpinolene terpene and break down what it is, its scent and flavor, and what researchers have studied about it, along with the cannabis strains high in terpinolene.

 Keep reading if you’re ready to see what else we can learn about this rare and special terpene.